ebitech02/Purple-Guild-Repo/README.md

 -> Built for the second phase of the Purple Guild mentorship programmme.
 - This is a simple command line interpreter thats let you play a game of Rock Paper Scissors with the computer.
 It is built with C programming language.
-As you know C is the language of th Unix Os and also the foundation of most popular programming languages like Python, Java, Javascript etc.
+As you know C is the language of the Unix Os and also the foundation of most popular programming languages like Python, Java, Javascript etc.

 HOW TO RUN -
 First clone the repo into your personal computer and then open with your run with your terminal(command prompt/git bash)